nnlgsakib/nulldot.js/README.md

 1. **Quantum Primes and Lattice Constants**: The encryption algorithm applies mathematical constants for enhanced security.
 2. **Efficient Key Rotation**: Uses optimized rotation functions, making it challenging to decrypt data without the correct key.
 3. **Customizable Bit Manipulation**: Multiple transformations enhance data complexity and security against brute-force attacks.

+## About the Developer: NLG Sakib

+NLG Sakib is a developer specializing in cryptographic solutions, blockchain, and decentralized systems.
+Known for his expertise in blockchain and cybersecurity, Sakib has built several innovative encryption tools, including Nulldot.js, designed to provide enhanced data protection for modern security needs.
+Sakib's work is marked by a focus on novel mathematical applications, including quantum prime-based encryption and secure lattice transformations, which power the unique structure of Nulldot.js.

 ## License